-Historical oceanographic temperature profile data from bottle samples (Reversing thermometers), Mechanical Bathythermographs (MBT), ship-deployed Conductivity-Temperature-Depth (CTD) packages, Digital Bathythermograph (DBT), Expendable Bathythermographs (XBT), profiling floats, moored and drifting buoys, gliders, and undulating oceanographic recorder (UOR) profiles used in this project were obtained from the NODC/WDC archives and include all data gathered as a result of the GODAR and WOD projects.
+Historical oceanographic temperature profile data from bottle samples (Reversing Mechanical Bathythermometers), thermographs (MBT). ship-deployed Conductivity-Temperature-Depth (CTD) packages, Digital Bathythermograph (DBT), Expendable Bathythermographs profiling floats, moored and drifting buoys, gliders, undulating oceanographic recorder (UOR), and pinniped mounted CTD sensors, and surface only data used in this project were obtained from the NCEI archives and include all data gathered as a result of the GODAR and WOD projects.

 To understand the procedures for taking individual oceanographic observations and constructing climatological fields, it is necessary to define the terms "standard level data" and "observed level data".
-We refer to actual measured value oceanographic variable in situ as an "observation", and to the depth at which such a measurement was made as the "observed level depth."
+We refer to value actual measured of oceanographic variable in situ as an "observation", and to the depth at which such a measurement was made as the "observed level depth."
 We refer to such data as "observed level data."
 Before the development of oceanographic instrumentation that measures at high frequencies along the vertical profile, oceanographers often attempted to make measurements at selected "standard levels" in the water column.
-Sverdrup et al. (1942) suggestions presented the International Association for the Physical Sciences of the Oceans (IAPSO) as to which depths oceanographic measurements should be made or interpolated to for analysis.
-Historically the World Ocean Atlas used a modified version of the IAPSO standard depths.
+Sverdrup et al. (1942) presented the suggestions of the International Association for the Physical Sciences of the Oceans (IAPSO) as to which depths oceanographic measurements should be made or interpolated to for analysis.
+Historically the WOA used a modified version of the IAPSO standard depths.
 However, with the increased global coverage of high depth resolution instrumentation, such as profiling floats, WOA has extended the standard depth levels from 33 to 102.
-The new standard depth levels include the original depth levels presented up to WOA09, but have tripled the resolution in the upper 100 meters, more than doubled the depth resolution of the upper 1000 meters, and almost three and a half times the resolution for overall depth For many purposes, including levels. preparation of the present climatologies, observed level data are interpolated to standard depth levels if observations did not occur at the desired standard depths (see section 3.1 for details).
+The new standard depth levels include the original depth levels presented up to WOA09, but have tripled the resolution in the upper 100 meters, more than doubled the depth resolution of the upper 1000 meters, and almost three and a half times the resolution for overall depth levels.
+For many purposes, including preparation of the present climatologies, observed level data are interpolated to standard depth levels if observations did not occur at the desired standard depths (see section 3.1 for details).
 The levels at which the climatologies were calculated are given in Table 2.
 Table 3 describes the datasets used to calculate the climatologies.
 Table 4 shows the depths of each standard depth level.